olta-art/spincubes/README.md

 ## usage

-Start a local http server out the `app` directory, watch `main.js` for changes, and rebuild JS if necessary:
+Start a local http server out the `./app` directory, watch `./main.js` for changes, and rebuild JS if necessary:

 ```sh
 npm t